kls-89/product-landing-page/README.md

 # product-landing-page
 FCC Product Landing Page

-I created a landing page for a **Sidewalk Serenades**, a fictional company that provides users with on-demand street music performances.
+I created a landing page for **Sidewalk Serenades**, a fictional company that provides users with on-demand street music performances.
 This page was created with HTML/CSS only.
 Down the road, I'd like to transition the page into an full SPA, where users can login, create profiles, and contact performers through the application.

 **Original Project Requirements**
 Responsive Web Design Projects - Build a Product Landing Page